 The hike out will be easier than the hike in, though a bit tedious.
 Recall, this is a strenuous hike.
 Remember to keep an eye out for the exit spot!

-Tips For Hiking The Subway at Zion NP
+Essential Tips For Hiking The Subway at Zion National Park

 All of your friends should apply for the permit and hope for the best.